-Neva Poole is a North Shore mum of four-year-old daughter, Eden and one-year-old son, Archer.
-Alongside being a mum, Neva juggles writing articles and social media content for clients and sporadically updates her blog.
-She’s also a passionate volunteer with the Wildlife Roadkill Prevention Association.
+Are you trying to work out if your child is ready to start school next year?
+Neva Poole is a North Shore Mum of four-year-old daughter, Eden and one-year-old son, Archer.
+Alongside being a mum, Neva juggles writing articles and social media content for clients, and is a passionate volunteer with the Wildlife Roadkill Prevention Association.

 Are you ‘red shirting’ your preschool child?

 There’s a trend that some parents are following in Sydney, where they deliberately hold back their child from starting at ‘big school’ to give them a competitive academic advantage over their peers.